How to handle children who are depressed kids feeling down

 Have patience

-Being a patient with the patient of depression is important and essential part of the recovery process.
-It is normal to feel frustrated and worried about the child suffering from depression.
-It is important to understand that the situation will not change overnight and it a process that may exhaust physically and emotionally but the healing will happen with patience and endurance.
+Being a patient with the patient of depression is an essential part of the recovery process.
+It is normal to feel frustrated and worried about a child suffering from depression.
+It is important to understand that the situation will not change overnight and it is a process that may exhaust physically and emotionally but the healing will happen with patience and endurance.

 Maintain healthy communication

-Children suffering from depression have the tendency to isolate themselves.
-It is essential to have healthy communication with them, have routine discussions and most importantly do physical activities with them.
+Children suffering from depression tend to isolate themselves.
+It is essential to have healthy communication with them, have routine discussions, and most importantly do physical activities with them.
 There are many ways to help your child, such as animal support.
-Even as small as going for grocery shopping or a stroll or cooking together will help to rekindle the bond and make them feel protected and assured.
+Even as small as going grocery shopping a stroll or cooking together will help to rekindle the bond and make them feel protected and assured.

 Go for joint counseling

 Joint sessions with parents help the children to open up with them and also give them an insight into the progress of their children.
-There are many psychologists who give joint counseling sessions that help them to solve unresolved issues between the parents and siblings, bridge the communication gap and create a harmonious relationship.
+Many psychologists give joint counseling sessions that help them to solve unresolved issues between parents and siblings, bridge the communication gap, and create a harmonious relationship.

 Be empathetic